Software Engineering Tidbits

 Read more

-a year ago · 10 likes · 1 comment · Georges El Khoury
+3 years ago · 10 likes · 1 comment · Georges El Khoury

 Today, we will cover a bug report in a way that will help the engineer help you (the person who submitted the bug report) by making it easy for them to quickly find the root cause and fix the bug.